A message from the program coordinators…

 Please also note that we are both here as resources for you in the event that you feel a member of our learning community (particularly a member of the tutoring staff) is treating you unfairly or otherwise not adhering to the guidelines we’ve set forth.
-Alternatively, if you don’t feel comfortable speaking with one of us, you may contact Dr. Fatima Ferguson, Assistant Director of Student Engagement Programs, to discuss your concerns.
+Alternatively, if you don’t feel comfortable speaking with one of us, you may contact Erica Fleming, Assistant Director of Teaching and Learning, to discuss your concerns.

 Thanks for your cooperation, and here’s to a productive and successful semester!

 The IST Peer Tutoring Program is a centralized academic support resource for students in the College of Information Sciences and Technology at Penn State.
 We’re a student-managed program funded by the College, and we provide one-on-one coaching to help students practice and reinforce concepts in the IST curriculum.
 Our subject-specific tutors and the LAs and TAs who help staff our sessions maintain partnerships with members of the IST faculty, so that we are aware of what instructors are teaching and assigning each week.
 The tutors’ job is NOT to re-teach course material.
 Rather, the tutoring team will aid students in their learning by helping to clarify unclear concepts and by supporting students as they practice skills and apply new understandings.